DeanPol/master-doshi/README.md

 - Added a hook to reset states and return to initial state.
 - Reducing total project size.
 - Correct bundling for easy installation and execution.

+### 1.0.1

+Updated database.
+Created ProgressBar component.

+- Added more verbs in the database Verb model.
+- Removed unused packages.
+- Added installation steps to this file.